 14.5.
 BiP shall not be responsible for any losses arising out of the unauthorised use of Your Security Information and You agree to indemnify and hold harmless BiP for any improper, unauthorised or illegal uses of the same.

-Use of BiP Websites and Web-Based Elements of the Service
+15. Use of BiP Websites and Web-Based Elements of the Service

 15.1.
-You may not use any ‘deep–link’, ‘page–scrape’, ‘robot’, ‘spider’ or other automatic device, program, algorithm or methodology, or any similar or equivalent manual process, to access, acquire, copy or monitor any portion of any BiP websites, the Service or any materials, content, documents or data, or in any way reproduce or circumvent the navigational structure or presentation of the Service to obtain or attempt to obtain any materials, documents or information through any means not purposely made available through the Service.
+You may not use any ‘deep–link’, ‘page–scrape’, ‘robot’, ‘spider’ or other automatic device, program, algorithm or methodology, or any similar or equivalent manual process, to access, acquire, copy or monitor any part of any BiP websites, the Service or any materials, content, documents or data, or in any way reproduce or circumvent the navigational structure or presentation of the Service to obtain or attempt to obtain any materials, documents or information through any means not purposely made available through the Service.
 BiP reserves the right to bar any such activity, including via software and other electronic means.

 15.2.
 You may not attempt to gain unauthorised access to any portion or feature of the Service, or any other systems or networks connected to the Service or to any BiP server, or to any of the services offered on or through any BiP websites, by hacking, password ‘mining’ or any other illegitimate means.